-Jesus makes his home with his father and his mother.
-Running errands is his household duty.
-His father is sometimes employed as a farmer and his mother maintains the home.
+Jesus lives with his father and his mother.
+At home, duties include making beds, running errands and cleaning.
+His father is sometimes employed as a farmer and his mother is sometimes employed as a farmer.

 Please remember Jesus in your prayers.
 Your love and support will help him to receive the assistance he needs to grow and develop.

 Jesus lives in the coastal community of San Mateo, home to approximately 10,000 residents.
 Typical houses are constructed of mud and have dirt floors.
 The regional diet consists of beans, chicken, fish, bread, rice and potatoes.

 Common health problems in this area include tuberculosis, flu, cholera, malnutrition and respiratory infections.
 Most adults in San Mateo are unemployed but some work as day laborers and earn the equivalent of $166 per month.
 This community needs water, a sewer system, libraries, quality education, literacy programs, employment opportunities and drug and alcohol rehabilitation centers.